 - Intensity Matters: Plasticity requires sufficient training intensity.
 By using intense practice with a device user, SLPs can make sure the features designed to help the individual, like projecting icons, truly do help the user.

 - Salience Matters: Whatever actions a user takes on the device, it must all tie back to an action or phrase that matters to him or her.
-This could mean device messages around NASCAR or a favorite meal.
+This could mean device messages around a favorite hobby or meal.

 - Age Matters: Plasticity occurs more readily in younger brains; adult brains are capable of plastic adaptation.
 An SLP may need to use more than one principle of neuroplasticity to encourage device usage with an older device user.